Demo Walkthrough¶

 relationship_manifest.json -> How are indexed contract entities related?

-Export the model summary:
+Export the stable surfaces:

 orbitfabric export model-summary examples/demo-3u/mission/ \

---json generated/reports/model_summary.json
+--json examples/demo-3u/generated/reports/model_summary.json

 orbitfabric export entity-index examples/demo-3u/mission/ \

---json generated/reports/entity_index.json
+--json examples/demo-3u/generated/reports/entity_index.json

 orbitfabric export relationship-manifest examples/demo-3u/mission/ \

---json generated/reports/relationship_manifest.json
+--json examples/demo-3u/generated/reports/relationship_manifest.json

 These reports are read-only Core-owned structured surfaces.